Cotton yarn prices gain sharply on surging cotton rates, demand

 “But that has not happened and spinning mills are now shouldering the blame for the yarn price spike,” the sources said.

-CAI has estimated that production has remained unchanged from last year at 360 lakh bales, while CCPC has pegged it at 371 lakh bales against 365 lakh bales.
+CAI has estimated production unchanged from last year at 360 lakh bales, while CCPC has pegged it at 371 lakh bales against 365 lakh bales.

-“There is a demand for all types of yarn from 16 to 60 counts,” said Rajkot trader Poppat.
+“There is a demand for all types of yarn, from 16 counts to 60 counts,” said Rajkot trader Poppat.

 “The problem for small and medium hosiery manufacturers is that they have already committed to buyers at a lower price.
 Even a 5 US cents spike will force buyers to opt out or shift to other countries,” said TEA’s Sakthivel.